Kill perfectionism, get more done, increase your return on investment and so much more, with this simple and incredibly powerful mental model.

 The Pareto Principle is a powerful prioritisation tool and possibly one of the most versatile models you'll find.
 Plus it combines well with many other models, so is an important addition to your Latticework.
 In fact, if you were to apply The Pareto Principle to Munger's Latticework of Models, this would be a model to make the '20' that delivers the '80' of your impact.
 Yes, I know, that was getting pretty meta, but the point is this model is important.

-You could combine The Pareto Principle with Parkinson's Law, as you identify high-value actions to Timebox; it's behind much of the advice captured in Patil's Project Principles; use it to prioritise as you communicate to high-level stakeholders using Minto's Pyramid; combine its understanding of inbalance with Probabilistic Thinking to gain a stronger understanding of complex situations.
+As noted, it really is the inverse of The Law of Diminishing Returns.
+You could combine The Pareto Principle with Parkinson's Law, as you identify high-value actions to Timebox; it's behind much of the advice captured in Patil's Project Principles; use it to prioritise as you communicate to high-level stakeholders using Minto's Pyramid; combine its understanding of imbalance with Probabilistic Thinking to gain a stronger understanding of complex situations.

 The list could keep going because there are countless opportunities to apply and combine this model — adopt it and quickly see how it becomes one of your most-used models.